Table of Contents

 Identification with the National Social Security Office (NSSO) can be done via the Wide online service accessible on the portal site of the Social Security.

-When you hire staff, you must submit an immediate employment declaration (DIMONA) to the NSSO.
+Once you hire staff, it is imperative to submit an immediate employment declaration (DIMONA) to the NSSO.

-This process, which is mandatory for all employers in all business sectors, can only be done electronically.
+The process is mandatory for all employers in all sectors of activity and can only be done electronically.

-With this declaration you inform the NSSO that you have employed someone within the company.
+With the declaration you inform the NSSO that you employed someone within the company.

-Each employee is assigned a personalised DIMONA code which allows the social security bodies to immediately access the information relating to the identity and the employer-employee relationship and any related changes (for example, if an employee leaves).
-As such, the information is provided only once.
+Each employee is assigned a personalised DIMONA code which allows the social security bodies to immediately know the information relating to the identity and the employer-employee employment relationship and any changes to it, such as employee departures.
+As such, the information needs to be provided only once.

-Wide is directly integrated into the DIMONA online service.
-Any new employer can therefore declare their first employee when identifying themselves to the NSSO.
+Wide is directly integrated into the DIMONA online service, enabling any new employer to declare their first employee when identifying themselves to the NSSO.

-In addition, you have to submit a quarterly multifunctional declaration to the NSSO, which specifies the work and remuneration of all your employees.
+In addition, you have to submit a quarterly multifunctional declaration to the NSSO, which states the work and remunerations of all your employees.

-A fee is charged, if an enterprise counter or a social secretariat is involved.
+A fee is charged, if a business counter or a social secretariat is involved.
 Other intermediaries can also assist you in these steps, for a fee (specialised offices, employers' organisations, etc.).

 All useful information and forms are available on the portal site of the social security.
 The NSSO website “jeveuxengager.be” also offers a concrete overview of all the information you need as a future employer.